mon/0x40-web/docs/Respacks.md

 ﻿# Resource Packs
-Resource Packs (respacks) are what makes Hues tick.
+Resource Packs (respacks) are what make Hues tick.
 They contain the songs and images that are played when it is loaded.

 It helps to examine a pre-existing respack to understand how they work.
 There are several available on the [0x40 Hues Blogspot](http://0x40hues.blogspot.com/p/blog-page_5.html).